m0un10/straytorch/index.md

 ## Why straytorch?

 There are many existing tools for visualising differences in source code and these tools are often extended to perform diffs of data files such as JSON and YAML.
 Unfortunately, these tools operate on the source file contents (not the sorted content) which means they generally provide poor insights in cases where the data is unsorted.
-Furthermore, as the number of comparison sources grows beyond 2 files, it becomes difficult to gain insight into what differences are important.
-Because of this, existing tools are often poor candidates for finding different across a large number of instances such as a use case where we want to see what is difference across a dev, test, UAT, staging and production environment or, how data has changed over a long period of time.
+Furthermore, as the number of comparison sources grow beyond 2 files, it becomes difficult to gain insight into what differences are important.
+Because of this, existing tools are often poor candidates for finding different across a large number of instances such as a use case where we want to see what is difference across a dev, test, UAT, staging and production environment or, when we want to see how data has changed over a long period of time.

 `straytorch` addresses these issues by: